Humiliati: Decline and suppression

-However, in the course of time, the accumulation of material possessions and the limitations placed on the number of members admitted (for at one time there were only about 170 in the 94 monasteries) led to laxity and serious abuses.
-St Charles Borromeo, Archbishop of Milan, was commissioned by Pope Pius V to remedy the situation.
-The rigour with which he did this roused such opposition among a minority that a conspiracy was formed and one of the Humiliati, a certain Girolamo Donati, called Farina, attempted to murder Charles.
-This led to the execution of the chief conspirators by the civil authorities and the suppression of the order, for profligacy, by a Bull of Pius V issued on February 8, 1571.
+However, in time the accumulation of material possessions and the limitations placed on the number of members admitted (at one time there were only circa 170 in the 94 monasteries) led to laxity and serious abuses.

+Charles Borromeo, the Archbishop of Milan, was commissioned by Pope Pius V to remedy the situation.
+The rigor with which he did this roused such opposition among a minority that a conspiracy formed and one of the Humiliati, Girolamo Donati, called "Farina", attempted to murder Charles.
+This led to the execution of the principal conspirators by the civil authorities and the suppression of the Order for profligacy by a bull of Pius V of 8 February 1571.
 Their houses and possessions were bestowed on other religious orders, including the Barnabites and Jesuits, or applied to charity.

 Women's branch

 The wives of the first Humiliati, who belonged to some of the principal families of Milan, also formed a community under Clara Blassoni, and were joined by so many others that it became necessary to open a second convent, the members of which devoted themselves to the care of the lepers in a neighbouring hospital, whence they were also known as Hospitallers of the Observance.

 The number of their monasteries increased rapidly, but the suppression of the male branch of the order, which had administered their temporal affairs, proved a heavy blow, involving in many cases the closing of monasteries, though the congregation itself was not affected by the Bull of suppression.
 The nuns recited the canonical Hours, fasted rigorously and engaged in other severe penitential practices, such as the "discipline" or self-inflicted whipping.
 Some retained the ancient Breviary of the order, while other houses adopted the Roman Breviary.
 The habit consisted of a robe and scapular of white over a tunic of ashen grey, the veils are usually white, though in some houses black.
 The lay sisters, who retained the name of Barettine, wore grey.
 In the early 20th century, there were still five independent houses of Humiliati nuns in Italy.